-The BIS emphasized that a large share of the volume traded in the survey measurement period corresponded to short-term contracts, which tend to increase turnover due to their high rollover
+The BIS emphasized that a large share of the volume traded in the survey measurement period corresponded to short-term contracts, which tend to increase turnover due to their high rollover rate.
+OIS and FRAs, which are generally short-term products, together accounted for 61% of the daily turnover.

-4 Some of the main risk-free rate benchmarks include the secured overnight financing rate (SOFR) for the U.S. dollar, the euro short-term rate (€STR) for the euro, the sterling overnight index average (SONIA) for the pound sterling, the Swiss average rate overnight (SARON) for the Swiss franc, and the Tokyo overnight average rate (TONA) for the Japanese yen.
-5 During the 2008 global financial crisis, there were cases of inappropriate behavior in relation to the rates reported by the banks for the calculation of the LIBOR.
+Some of the main risk-free rate benchmarks include the secured overnight financing rate (SOFR) for the U.S. dollar, the euro short-term rate (€STR) for the euro, the sterling overnight index average (SONIA) for the pound sterling, the Swiss average rate overnight (SARON) for the Swiss franc, and the Tokyo overnight average rate (TONA) for the Japanese yen.

+&lt;sup>5 During the 2008 global financial crisis, there were cases of inappropriate behavior in relation to the rates reported by the banks for the calculation of the LIBOR.
 Since 2015, the legal authorities of the United States and Europe have pressed criminal charges against traders for their participation in data manipulation for the LIBOR.